-The BV net result for 2019 is €11.8M which is a 0.9% increase compared to the 2018 result of €11.7M.
-Total income is €22.0M which represents a 5.3% increase compared to the 2018 result of €20.9M.
-Total operating expenses are €10.7M which represents a 13.8% increase compared to the 2018 operating expenses of €9.4M due to higher than anticipated expenses in shared services costs.
+The BV net result for 2020 and 2019 stayed relatively the same.
+Total income is €26.2M which represents a 19% increase compared to the 2019 income of €22.0M due to increased royalty revenue driven by demand for certified products during the COVID-19 pandemic.
+Total operating expenses are €14.4M which represents a 35% increase compared to the 2019 operating expenses of €10.7M due to higher than anticipated expenses in shared services costs and increased personnel costs.
 The positive result will be added to the general reserve of the Foundation.

-In 2020, we expect a slight increase in income as compared to 2019 actual income.
-We expect operating expenses to increase in 2020 by investing reserves in our strategy in the areas of reimagining certification and advocacy, aligning IT systems and further developments to our traceability software.
+In 2021, we expect a slight decrease in budgeted income as compared to 2020 actual income as we expect a return to normal demand after the extraordinary market demand for certified products in 2020, especially as companies made additional sustainability and net-zero commitments.
+We expect operating expenses to increase in 2021 by investing in our strategy in the areas of certification and credibility, advocacy, and further developments to our certification & traceability software.
+We expect that these projects will require additional hiring and a substantial increase in consultancy costs.

-At the time of preparation of the annual accounts, the COVID-19 health crisis prevails in the Netherlands and its neighbouring countries, as well as in several parts of the world.
-Government measures are currently being taken and it is likely that additional government measures will need to be taken to minimize the financial effects of this virus as much as possible.
-We cannot exclude that, despite aforementioned government measures, serious impediments of the company's business operations may occur for some time which may affect negatively the company's future financial position.
+At the time of preparation of the annual accounts, the COVID-19 health crisis continues in both the Netherlands and the world.
+While our operations have not been negatively impacted by the pandemic to date, we will continue to monitor the situation and its potential impact on the company.
+We recognize that we may still experience impediments to the company's business operations which may affect negatively the company's future financial position.